haresfaiez/haresfaiez.github.io/_posts/2016-12-15-primitive-obsession.md

 The difference between the responsibilities and the role are expressed in multiple fashion.
-One way to it is "Responsibilities in the core, role specification at the edges";
+One way to it is "Responsibilities in the core, role specification in the shell";
 This is the approach used by functional programming languages.
-Eah type is a fixed set of values, and when we need to include more meaning in the type, we wrap it inside a new rich type.
+Each type is a fixed set of values, and when we need to add meaning to the type, we wrap it inside a new type.
 Another way is
-"The role details in the core, and the specification of the responsibilites in the edges";
+"The role in the core, and the specification of the responsibilites in the shell";
-This is the approach taken by class-based object languages.
+This is the approach of class-based object languages.
-The interface is the a specification of the unit, and the hidden state induces variations between different contexts of use.
+The interface is a fixed specification of the unit, and the hidden state varies between different contexts of use.

 A type is a specification of a programming unit.
-It could bee seen from a variety of lenses.
+It could be seen from a variety of lenses.
-But, I will take it as a communication mechanism for the remaining of this post.
+I will look at it as a communication mechanism for the remaining of this post.
-Each type allows the programmer to enforce constraints on the role, the responsibilities, and the implementaion.
+Each type allows the programmer to enforce constraints on the role, the responsibilities, and the implementation.
 Choosing what unit to include in the structure and what constraints to impose on this units requires continuous refinment and a reflective mindset.